atkinssamuel/NHL-Salaries-Multiple-Linear-Regression/README.md

 ----------------------

 ## Checking for Linear Relationships
 Center-men, wingers, and defensemen were all considered individually.
 Scatter plots between each potential independent variable and salary were created for each positional dataset.
 Clear linear relationships were noted.
-Furthermore, the r-value (Pearson product-moment correlation) and the p-value was also computed for each independent-dependent variable pair.
+Furthermore, the r-value (Pearson product-moment correlation) and the p-value were also computed for each independent-dependent variable pair.

 The Pearson product-moment correlation is the ratio of the covariance of a set of data pairs and the product of the two standard deviations of those data pairs.
 The covariance of two random variables, x and y, is as follows:

 ![](images/equations/covariance.png)

+The covariance is a measure of the correlation between two variables.
 The standard deviation of a random variable x, is:

 ![](images/equations/standard-deviation.png)

-Therefore, the product of the standard deviations of two random variables, x and y, is:
+The standard deviation of a random variable, x, is a measure of how far away, on average, the data is situated from the mean.
+The product of the standard deviations of two random variables, x and y, is:

 ![](images/equations/std-deviation-product.png)